macs30122-winter24/final-project-runaway/Project Progress Report.md

 Pan, J., & Siegel, A. A. (2020).
 How Saudi Crackdowns Fail to Silence Online Dissent.
 American Political Science Review, 114(1), 109–125. https://doi.org/10.1017/S0003055419000650

 Sullivan, C. M., & Davenport, C. (2017).
 THE REBEL ALLIANCE STRIKES BACK: UNDERSTANDING THE POLITICS OF BACKLASH MOBILIZATION*.
 Mobilization: An International Quarterly, 22(1), 39–56. https://doi.org/10.17813/1086-671X-22-1-39

+Huang, Chunxiao, Chunyu Li, Shaowen Yao, Ye Ding, Mingsuo Bao, and Kun She.
+"A Hybrid scheme for Parsing Cantonese Text Based on PyCantonese Plus and PyLTP."
+In 2022 European Conference on Natural Language Processing and Information Retrieval (ECNLPIR), pp. 47-51.
+IEEE, 2022.

+Erni, John Nguyet, and Yin Zhang.
+"Wild hopes: Sourcing the political vocabulary of digital citizenship from the LIHKG forum."
+International Communication Gazette 84, no. 4 (2022): 349-375.